 In the course of a criminal case, a criminal defense lawyer plays an important role in fulfilling many important roles.
 He/she is involved in defending people who are involved in various crimes and talks on the client’s behalf.
-Clients can get the services of these professionals by contacting a reputable NYC Criminal Lawyer.
+Clients can get the services of these professionals by contacting a reputable Criminal Lawyer.
 The following are the main duties they perform.

 Assignment of the Case